 Bioavailable and Biologically Active B Vitamins – Grown in an Organic Plant Complex

 I was very excited when I discovered this process was being used in Europe to create B vitamins of exceptional quality.

 We’ve partnered with a lab in Hamburg, Germany that’s using an innovative, patented process that they’ve developed to create bioavailable and biologically active B vitamins in a matrix of quinoa sprouts!

-PANMOLÒ B-Complex is a complete complex of the 8 major B vitamins, produced from quinoa sprouts grown from certified organic quinoa seeds.
+PANMOL® B-Complex is a complete complex of the 8 major B vitamins, produced from Certified Organic quinoa sprouts.

 Let me explain how they’re doing this...